asuntsev/uva-frank-batten-code-challenge/README.md

    If it works as it should, you'll see test Apache web page.

 3. Now copy whole directory structure of the "Simulation Games web page mockup" from GitHub repository (see link above) to the c:\Apache24\htdocs folder.
+   For your convenience I prepared uva-gswp-11.zip file which can be copied with minimum efforts.
    You should have the following directory structure in the c:\Apache24\htdocs folder:

    c:\Apache24\htdocs\css         -- folder